-("Go on" announcement) After the reason of temporarily stopping ("freezing") is fulfilled, the MR shall tap once more with both hands on the contestants back and with clear and strong voice announce "Yoshi".
+("Go on" announcement) The MR shall tap strongly (one tap After the reason of temporarily stopping ("freezing") is fulfilled, the MR shall tap once more with both hands on the strong voice announce "Yoshi".

 Medical Time

 The referee forms a "T" with his both arms.